lifeisstillgood/softwaremind/docs/chapters/index.rst

  which internet we choose is which chimpanzee we want to be - abundance or starvation

+AI and centaurs - we won't see general AI in our lifetime, and if we magically do, this book is out the window.  but what we will increasingly see is what Gary Kasparov describes as centaurs - human intelligence augmented with AI/ML

+We shall see this in

+software literate will be best placed to utilise this.  we cannot see success in writing when you have to wait for central typing pool to send you down someone who knows how to use pen and ink.

+Privacy debate is not about privacy - it's about trust.

+We need to see "technology" as a personal adjunct- if the centaur theory is correct then each person has a singular piece of technology that is personal to them (very phone like).

+If we look at something like google searches for "An I Gay" by teenagers in USA, then there is a clear indication of someone's inner most thoughts, desires and worries.
+And that this is made available to a corporate entity, and it is used to inform their personal profile (more likely to be shown an advert of a given type)

+But this is more worrying- that the teenager is *trusting* his / her phone - trusting it not to betray them, not to reveal their thoughts to parents, pastors, peers.
+Bit this trustis misplaced

+we shall struggle to ever remove the storage of such searches from states and corporate bodies.

+but privacy legislation is trying to codify that when the real issue is can we trust the phone?

+Se Applevs google strategy debate /

 .. toctree::
    :maxdepth: 1
    :glob: